donkirkby/chess-kit/docs/rules.md

 Your turn has up to four parts:

 * You must **move** a chess piece.
-* If you moved a boosted piece, you may **spend** checkers to also move it like a king.
+* If you moved a piece with your own checker under it, you may **throw** the checker under a neighbouring piece.
 * You may **add** a checker, by playing a card.
 * Finally, **draw** cards until you have one card for every checker in front of you.